lucamadd/CognitiveChatbot/README.md

 ## Description

-This project is part of my thesis work at the Federico II University of Naples.
+This project is part of my thesis work while attending Federico II University of Naples.
 The work consists in a complete design and development of a multi-platform virtual assistant.
 The aim of the project is to develop a chatbot capable of help people in daily tasks: despite this was implemented to help customer service operators, it can be customized to perform a lot of actions.
 <br>The chatbot has three key functions:
 - speech customization
 - admin profile support